butter-network/butter/docs/pres/slides.md

     - Too many assumptions
 - Lack of papers on unstructured peer-to-peer architectures

-**Solution**: Added challenge to the project in formalising a lot of the terminology and coming up with new creative solutions and protocols to the problems

 Note:
-- This is a criticism that Tanenbaum raises in his distributed systems textbook - so I use the terminology consistent with his
+- This is a criticism that Tanenbaum raises in his distributed systems textbook
+- No real solution but added an extra challenge

 ---
 ### What's to come...